Yunnan is an incredible area and fabulous for tourism. Immersed in natural beauty, this big province is brimming with history and culture.

-Yunnan currently has 13 airports, and 3 airports are under construction.
+Yunnan currently has 13 airports, and three more airports are under construction.
 It is the province with the second most airports, after Xinjiang.

 As one of the first tea-producing regions, Yunnan was an important part of the trading network of the Ancient Tea Horse Road, also sometimes referred to as the Southern Silk Road.